ICW World Heavyweight Championship (Scotland): History

-In addition to these international title matches, numerous wrestlers from outside Scotland have challenged for the title domestically, including Kassius Ohno, Sabu, Fergal Devitt, Martin Stone, Doug Williams, Rhino, Colt Cabana, Tommy End, Noam Dar, Pete Dunne, Jordan Devlin, Dave Mastiff, Robbie Dynamite, Zack Gibson, Johnny Moss, Rampage Brown, Kris Travis and Bram.
-The only non-Scottish wrestlers to hold the championship are Mikey Whiplash, Trent Seven and Big Damo.
+In addition to these international title matches, numerous wrestlers from outside Scotland have challenged for the title domestically, including Kassius Ohno, Sabu, Fergal Devitt, Martin Stone, Doug Williams, Rhino, Colt Cabana, Tommy End, Noam Dar, Pete Dunne, Jordan Devlin, Dave Mastiff, Robbie Dynamite, Zack Gibson, Johnny Moss, Rampage Brown, Kris Travis, Keith Lee, Kassius Ohno, and Bram.
+The only non-Scottish wrestlers to hold the championship are Mikey Whiplash, Big Damo, Trent Seven and Leyton Buzzard.

-The title was defended in a pre-show "Dark" segment for the first time in its history on 17 October 2015 when Drew Galloway would retain the title twice in consecutive matches against Matt Daly and Stephen Hughes and Coach Trip.
+The title was defended in a pre-show Dark matches for the first time in its history on 17 October 2015 when Drew Galloway would retain the title three times in consecutive matches against Matt Daly, Stephen Hughes and Coach Trip.

+The title had to be vacated on 19 June 2019 due to Lionheart's death by suicide three days after his UEWA vs. ICW title match against Alexander Dean at ICW I Ain't Yer Pal, Dickface!.

 Statistics

 As of November 2017, BT Gunn has the record for most reigns, with three.
 Darkside's first reign is the longest in the title's history, at 1028 days (the company was largely inactive during this period), while Joe Coffey's reign is the shortest, as he lost the title the same day.
 Drew Galloway currently holds the record for the most defenses, both within an individual reign and cumulatively.
-Joe Coffey holds the record for least successful defenses, losing the championship to Wolfgang in his first defense.
+Joe Coffey holds the record for least successful defenses in a single reign, losing the championship to Wolfgang in his first defense.